dipdowel/graph1_wasm_demo/web-files/docs/content001.md

 ## The Window Context

 It all begins with the `WindowContext` struct.
-It represents the window where all the graphics is displayed.
+It represents the window where all the visual magic happens.
 - `Q:` But why "window"?
 Why not "canvas" or "stage"?
-- `A:` Well, Graph1 was created with native applications in mind, so `WindowContext`  matches the concept of window in [minifb](https://github.com/emoon/rust_minifb) and other similar libraries well.
+- `A:` Well, Graph1 was created with native applications in mind, so `WindowContext`  matches the concept of window in [minifb](https://github.com/emoon/rust_minifb) and other similar libraries.